stg-tud/apsa/2019/6-BasicCallGraphAlgorithms/BasicCallGraphAlgorithms.md

 | $$OPAL^{RTA}$$ | 3195 | 4222 | 15705 | 7771 | 4932 |

-^ Basically, call graphs computed by different frameworks are incomparable and therefore also the results of all analyses build on top of them.
+^ Basically, call graphs computed by different frameworks are incomparable and, therefore, also the results of all analyses build on top of them.

 ---
 # Call Graph Construction for Libraries (LibCG)